Replicating to Amazon S3

 While specifying AmazonS3FullAccess is an easy way to get up and running, you may want to specify a more restrictive policy in order to limit abuse if your credentials are compromised.

-The following is the minimum policy to use with Litestream.
-Please replace the <BUCKET> with the name of your bucket.
+The following policy provides the minimum permissions needed for Litestream to replicate databases to S3.
+This includes creating, updating, and deleting replica files.
+Please replace <BUCKET> with the name of your bucket.

 {